What is in this leaflet

 How much to use

 Initial treatment with VELETRI will be carried out in a hospital.
-Your doctor will start you on an infusion and slowly increase the dose (every 15 minutes) to find the most effective or largest dose you can tolerate.
+Your doctor will start you on an infusion and slowly increase the dose (every 15 minutes) to find the most effective or highest dose you can tolerate.

 During this part of the treatment you will also learn about how your body reacts to VELETRI.